 Simply put, solution-focused brief therapy challenges your child to think and shift their pattern of attention.

 They will answer questions they’ve never heard before, in ways they’ve never heard themselves respond before.
 Doing so creates new pathways that will lead your child to notice differences and make changes in their life.

 What is the Difference Between SFBT and Other Counseling Techniques?

-Solution-Focused Brief Therapy is unique in the assumption of why your child comes for online therapy.
+Solution-Focused Brief Therapy is unique in the assumption of why your child comes for therapy.

-Although anxiety in kids and teens may be the problem, your child has also come to therapy because they want something.
+Although anxiety may be the problem, your child has also come to therapy because they want something.

 And it’s this different assumption, that sends the conversation in a different direction creating more possibilities and avenues for change.